JackOfSpade/YorkU_Group_Project_EECS_3461/README.md

 # Conceptual Design

-The goal of this project was to build a graphical editor from scratch using any language while following the fundamental design principles.
+The goal of this project was to build a graphical editor from scratch using any language while following the fundamental design principles taught in class.

 **Initial Design:**